 Substitute Teacher Information

-PUSD is now part of the Yavapai County Substitute Consolidation.
-The district has contracted with Educational Services, Inc. (ESI) to provide substitute teachers – an agreement designed to increase the number of trained professionals working with our students, as well as fill opportunities and efficiency.
-The transition from the district to ESI began in May 2017 and will be implemented for the 2017-2018 academic year.
-All substitutes will be employees of ESI.
+PUSD is a part of the Yavapai County Substitute Consolidation.
+The district contracts with Educational Services, Inc. (ESI) to provide substitute teachers—an agreement designed to increase the number of trained professionals working with our students, as well as fill opportunities and efficiency.

-The Absence Management Program is overseen by Yavapai County Education Service Agency’s (YCESA) new consolidated substitute coordinator, Dani Tomerlin.
-She is anchored at the County Superintendent’s Office and is the point of contact for the 13 consolidated districts and the substitutes contracted to provide absence fills within those districts.
-The substitute coordinator delivers training and can help with onboarding for new substitutes.
+The Absence Management Program is overseen by the Yavapai County Education Service Agency (YCESA) and anchored at the County Superintendent’s Office, which is the point of contact for the 13 consolidated districts and the substitutes contracted to provide absence fills within those districts.

-The coordination of substitutes will continue to be managed using the SmartFind Absence Management system.
+The coordination of substitutes continues to be managed using the SmartFind Express (SFE) absence management system.
 This web-based platform allows substitutes to manage job schedules and profiles, search for available jobs, and review or modify assignments across all 13 consolidated districts.

 Substitute Teacher Pay